planetarium/snack.planetarium.dev/content/posts/2019/08/pycon-sprint-2019/index.eng.md

 ![balloon](./balloon.jpg)

-The Pycon Preparation Committee awarded us a balloon whenever we send a PR (pull request) and so I'd like to share some of the PR's that helped us receive a bunch of these balloons at the event!
+The PyCon Organizing Team awarded us a balloon whenever we send a <abbr title="pull request">PR</abbr> and so I'd like to share some of the PR's that helped us receive a bunch of these balloons at the event!

 [GraphQL]: https://graphql.org/